GabubuAvailable/WADs-by-Gabubu/README.md

 # WADs made by Gabubu
 In this repository, I will upload forwarders for The Homebrew Channel apps made by me. :)

-Maybe I will start making forwarders rarely...
-Watch [this video](https://youtu.be/tNe6uAM5cQE) to see why.

-Hope these are helpful to whatever you need!

 ## !READ THIS CAREFULLY!
 >⚠️ If you want to install a forwarder for your Wii, make sure that you have a **brick protection** first (BootMii as boot2 and Priiloader).
 (APLIES ONLY FOR WII)